Japanese wolf: Culture

 Some villages had wolf charms called shishiyoke that were believed to protect their village and their crops against wild boar.
 Wolf fangs, hide, and hair were carried by travelers to ward off evil spirits, and wolf skulls were kept in some home shrines to ward off misfortune.
 In some villages such as in Gifu Prefecture, the skull of the wolf was used as the charm for both protection as well as curing possessed villagers.
 In addition to protecting the crops, the wolf may leave prey for villagers.

-The Japanese wolf is the prime concept in the hit 2012 anime movie, Wolf Children, about the life of the last Japanese wolf who can turn into a human, and a human wife who raised their two wolf-human children as a single mother, after her husband was killed.
-The Japanese wolf has also played a major role in other popular media, such as in the 1997 Studio Ghibli film Princess Mononoke, the 2006 video game Ōkami., and the 2019 show Kamen Rider Zero-One.
+The Japanese wolf has appeared in various popular media, such as the anime films Wolf Children and Princess Mononoke, the 2006 video game Ōkami, and the television series Kamen Rider Zero-One and Wonderful Pretty Cure!.
+In Wonderful Pretty Cure!, the main antagonists are vengeful wolf spirits who aim to destroy humanity as revenge for them causing the extinction of their species.